 EARLY ACCESS - SPACE ONLY BALCONY SUITES

-Space Only Exhibitors requiring an extra day's build-up are allowed to move into the exhibition halls from 08:00 on Thursday 1 September at a charge of £15+ VAT per square metre of rented space.
-Early access must be requested via the Early Access for Build-up - Space Only Stands form which must be submitted by 29 July to allow IBC to plan the Balcony Suite build-up schedule accordingly.
+All Balcony Suite Exhibitors requiring extra build-up days prior to Wednesday 7 September, are allowed to move into the Balcony Suites at 08:00 on required days at a charge of £15 + VAT per square metre of rented space, per day.
+Early access must be requested via the Early Access for Build-up - Balcony Suites form which must be submitted by 29 July to allow IBC to plan the Balcony Suite build-up schedule accordingly.
+Please ensure to include the number of days (and dates) required prior to Wednesday 8 September.
+If this is not included, we will presume you only require one extra build-up day of Tuesday 6 September.
 There are significant advantages in applying for early access as unloading is easier and more efficient.

 CEILING COVERAGE RULES & REGULATIONS